mikeaig4real/house_numbers_challenge/README.md

 _What I’d improve with more time:_

 - Add more client-side tests
-- Use libraries like Zod to implement schema validation for API requests at Request level with middlewares, maybe implement a custom validation logic with an iterative pattern within controllers.
+- Maybe implement a custom validation logic within controllers with an iterative pattern within controllers.
 - Utilize error middleware by calling next with error when needed.

 _Trade-offs made:_